dgaydukov/cert-aws/files/sa.md

 You start working with KMS by creating CMK (customer master keys), or if you are using encryption from other aws resource, it would create CMK automatically for you.
 You can import only symmetric keys.
 You can't export CMK symmetric key or asymmetric private key.
 KMS keys are region specific (you can't transfer them into another region), so if you create key in one region you can't get it by accessing endpoint for another region.
+CMK Rotation - automatic (once per year) change of underlying backing key without change logical resource.
+Yet previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
+But for all new encryption new key is used.

 ###### Route53
 Route53 - is amazon DNS service that help to transform domain name into IP address.
 It's called 53, cause 53 - port of DNS.